 I was able to see snow-covered Mt.
 Fuji from afar.

 To have someone as the honorary president.

 いただく shows favor.
-It may be used with お- and ご-, which gives an added since of regular politeness. いただく may also be used to show that one receives something of profitable value without effort. -ていただく is used to show favor and is seen in the patterns ～ていただく, お- verb in 連用形 + いただく, or ご-noun + いただく.
+It may be used with お- and ご-, which gives an added sense of regular politeness. いただく may also be used to show that one receives something of profitable value without effort. -ていただく is used to show favor and is seen in the patterns ～ていただく, お- verb in 連用形 + いただく, or ご-noun + いただく.

 To receive free time.